| optweight | R Documentation |

 formula |

-A formula with a treatment variable on the left hand side and the covariates to be balanced on the right hand side, or a list thereof.
-See |
+a formula with a treatment variable on the left hand side and the covariates to be balanced on the right hand side, or a list thereof.
+Interactions and functions of covariates are allowed. |

 data |

-An optional data set in the form of a data frame that contains the variables in |
+an optional data set in the form of a data frame that contains the variables in |

 tols |

-A vector of balance tolerance values for each covariate, or a list thereof.
+a vector of balance tolerance values for each covariate.
 The resulting weighted balance statistics will be at least as small as these values.
 If only one value is supplied, it will be applied to all covariates.
 Can also be the output of a call to |

 estimand |

-The desired estimand, which determines the target population.
+a string containing the desired estimand, which determines the target population.
 For binary treatments, can be "ATE", "ATT", "ATC", or |

 targets |

-A vector of target population mean values for each baseline covariate.
-The resulting weights will yield sample means within |
+an optional vector of target population mean values for each covariate.
+The resulting weights ensure the midpoint between group means are within |

 s.weights |